Chandrasekhar–Page equations

-Chandrasekhar–Page equations describe the wave function of the spin-½ massive particles, that resulted by seeking a separable solution to the Dirac equation in Kerr metric or Kerr–Newman metric.
+Chandrasekhar–Page equations describe the wave function of the spin-1/2 massive particles, that resulted by seeking a separable solution to the Dirac equation in Kerr metric or Kerr–Newman metric.
 In 1976, Subrahmanyan Chandrasekhar showed that a separable solution can be obtained from the Dirac equation in Kerr metric.
 Later, Don Page extended this work to Kerr–Newman metric, that is applicable to charged black holes.
 In his paper, Page notices that N. Toop also derived his results independently, as informed to him by Chandrasekhar.
+Incidentally, while solving this problem, Chandrasekhar discovered a separable solution to the Dirac equation in flat space-time in oblate spheroidal coordinates for the first time.